 As a result, he is well aware of the various scams and risks involved for investors.

 “NFTs are like the crypto market.
 Not everyone is a good person, so when they do a rug pull, it taints the image of the industry.
-As a result, many people are afraid to take a chance at investing in NFTs,”
+As a result, many people are afraid to take a chance at investing in NFTs,”he complains.

 The artist’s worries are not unfounded.
 A recent survey by PrivacyHQ revealed that 90% or nine out of 10 respondents experienced an NFT scam.
 In addition, the survey found that 43.8% of scam victims invested in an NFT project that disappeared.
 Moreover, 43.4% purchased an NFT from a fake marketplace.